GitHubNexon/blink/README.md

 **How it works:**

-- App prompts for your token on startup ✅
+- App prompts for your token on startup [X]
-- Token is validated immediately ✅
+- Token is validated immediately [X]
-- Token is cleared when you exit ✅
+- Token is cleared when you exit [X]
-- Token NEVER saved to disk ✅
+- Token NEVER saved to disk [X]
-- Super secure! 🔒
+- Super secure!
+[LOCK]

 ### Option 2: Run as Python (For Developers)